codedx/codepulse/readme.md

 ## Setup

-# Setup #

-1. **Install .NET Core 2.1 SDK**.
+* **Install .NET Core 2.1 SDK**.
 The 2.1 version of the SDK can be downloaded from the official Microsoft website at [https://www.microsoft.com/net/download](https://www.microsoft.com/net/download).
-2. **Enable .NET Framework 3.5 Windows feature**.
+* **Enable .NET Framework 3.5 Windows feature**.
 To enable this feature:
   - Run "appwiz.cpl" from the run command or start menu.
   - Select the "Turn Windows features on or off" option.
   - In the Windows Features popup, find and select the ".NET Framework 3.5" feature.
   - Allow Windows to update the operating system as needed to complete the operation.
-3. **Install Windows SDK 10.0.16299.91**.
+* **Install Windows SDK 10.0.16299.91**.
 This version of the Windows SDK can be downloaded from the official Microsoft website's SDK archives at [https://developer.microsoft.com/en-us/windows/downloads/sdk-archive](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive)
-4. **Install Visual Studio 2017, including the C++ workload**.
+* **Install Visual Studio 2017, including the C++ workload**.
 The free community edition of Visual Studio 2017 is available at [https://visualstudio.microsoft.com/downloads/](https://visualstudio.microsoft.com/downloads/).
 When installing, select the .NET and C++ desktop development workloads.
-5. **Install Wix Toolset 3.11**.
+* **Install Wix Toolset 3.11**.
 The 3.11 version of the Wix Toolset can be downloaded from the official Wix website at [http://wixtoolset.org/releases/](http://wixtoolset.org/releases/).
-6. **Install SBT 0.13.16**.
+* **Install SBT 0.13.16**.
 The 0.13.16 version of SBT can be downloaded from the official SBT website at [https://www.scala-sbt.org/download.html](https://www.scala-sbt.org/download.html).
-7. **Install JDK 8.181**.
+* **Install JDK 8.181**.
 The 8u181 version of the Java JDK can be downloaded from the official website at [http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
   - Create a "JAVA_HOME" environment variable.
 Set the value of this environment variable to the root location you installed the JDK to, such as "C:\Program Files\Java\jdk1.8.0_181".
   - Add to the PATH variable the value "%JAVA_HOME%\bin".
-8. **Change Powershell script execution policy to allow local, unsigned scripts to run**.
+* **Change Powershell script execution policy to allow local, unsigned scripts to run**.
   - Start an elevated (administrator) command prompt.
   - Run Powershell from this command prompt.
   - Run the command "Set-ExecutionPolicy RemoteSigned"
-9. **Acquire Code Pulse source**.
+* **Acquire Code Pulse source**.
 Code Pulse source is available here, via your preferred Git client or by a download from GitHub at [https://github.com/codedx/codepulse](https://github.com/codedx/codepulse).
 If you acquire the source code via download from GitHub, you will need to unblock the download so that scripts can be run from the source.
   - Right click the downloaded source zip file.
   - Select the "Properties" option.
   - Check the "Unblock" checkbox.
-10. **Build Code Pulse**.
+* **Build Code Pulse**.
 Code Pulse can be built for installation or for development.
   - To build Code Pulse for installation: from Powershell in the root Code Pulse directory, run .\installers\build.ps1 with desired script parameter values to create packages for macOS, Linux, and Windows.
 You may provide the following switches to skip building for Linux, Mac, or Windows: "-skipLinux", "-skipMac", and "-skipWindows".
 Combine the switches as desired.
   - To run in development mode, where you can use a web browser to run and debug Code Pulse: from the root Code Pulse directory in a command prompt, enter the command "sbt".
 Once SBT loads, enter the command "container:start" to start an instance of Code Pulse.
 Browse via web browser to [localhost:8080](http://localhost:8080).
 When you are finished, enter the command "container:stop" to do a clean tear-down of Code Pulse.